6 Part 2: 2 Immersing yourself in complexity

 Expect to take a total of around 5 hours to complete the next activity but if this unit is your first serious engagement with systems work, allow rather longer.
 You will need to get to grips with the concept of diagramming and, the concept of drawing rich pictures in particular.
 Don't attempt to tackle the task in one long session.
 You may get more out of it if you take it in two blocks of time, perhaps on consecutive evenings.

 Read the case study ‘Financial support for the children of lone parents’ by Joyce Fortune (attached below) and draw a rich picture.
-Click on this link which will provide you with extra guidance on how to create a rich picture.
+(You can find some extra guidance on how to create a rich picture.)

 Using your chosen style of reading, read through the case study and represent the situation in a rich picture.
 Make sure your rich picture is as rich as you can make it.
 Remember a rich picture is not intended to be an analysis.
 If you have any thoughts and ideas about the situation, or your rich picture of it, make a note of them so you won't forget but concentrate on the main task of representing as much of the situation as you can in the rich picture.

-Please click on 'View document' link below to read Appendix B
+Click on the link below to read Appendix B.